Perth Agreement: Line of succession

-In 2011, the Deputy Prime Minister of the United Kingdom, Nick Clegg, announced that the British government was considering a change in the law.
+In 2011, the deputy prime minister of the United Kingdom, Nick Clegg, announced that the British government was considering a change in the law.
 At about the same time, it was reported that Prime Minister David Cameron had written to the prime ministers of each of the other 15 Commonwealth realms, asking for their support in changing the succession to absolute primogeniture, and notifying them he would raise his proposals at that year's Commonwealth Heads of Government Meeting (CHOGM) in Perth, Western Australia.
 While discussions took place during the summit, it was an agenda side accord, as most Commonwealth member states do not have a monarchical form of government - the across-the-board function of Head of the Commonwealth is to convene together nations and celebrate plans, projects, agreements and initiatives between all its members.

 At CHOGM on 28 October 2011, the prime ministers of the other Commonwealth realms agreed to support the proposed changes.
 The proposed changes were to replace male preference primogeniture with absolute primogeniture for all persons in the line of succession born after 28 October 2011, end the disqualification of those who married Catholics, and limit the requirement for those in line to the throne to acquire permission of the sovereign to marry.
-The prohibition on Roman Catholics becoming monarch would remain.
+The prohibition on Catholics becoming monarch would remain.
 The bill put before the Parliament of the United Kingdom would act as a model for the legislation required to be passed in at least some of the other realms.
 The Queen was understood to support the changes.

 Cameron stated: "The idea that a younger son should become monarch instead of an elder daughter simply because he is a man, or that a future monarch can marry someone of any faith except a Catholic—this way of thinking is at odds with the modern countries that we have become."
 On the question of continued requirements that the sovereign be a Protestant, Cameron added, "Let me be clear, the monarch must be in communion with the Church of England because he or she is the head of that Church."